beautifulnepal/beautifulnepal.org/README.md

-# Beautiful Nepal
+# Beautiful Nepal - piece of Heaven

-__Beautiful Nepal__ is a community project in an effort to make the Nepal beautiful digitally in the Web World.
+__Beautiful Nepal__ is a community-led project in an effort to make the Nepal beautiful digitally and proof that a __piece of Heaven__ exists in the world.

 # Tech Stack